fanelenan7/rails-users-sessions-flash-cookies/readme.md

 #### Why not create an "is_signed_in" column in my User table?

-- How would Rails now how to sign out?
+- How would Rails know how to sign out?
 More importantly, if multiple users are accessing the app, how would Rails know which signed in user is on which computer?

 ### [You Do: Adding Sessions](adding-sessions.md) (30 / 80)